aredridel/design-for-retry/slides.md

 ---

+# Hi!

-Hi, I'm [Aria Stewart](http://dinhe.net/~aredridel), that's [@aredridel](http://twitter.com/aredridel) on just about every service out there.
+I'm [Aria Stewart](http://dinhe.net/~aredridel), that's [@aredridel](http://twitter.com/aredridel) on just about every service out there.

+Right now I'm an engineer at PayPal, working on the open source [Kraken.js](http://krakenjs.com) framework.

 ---

-I'm going to talk about errors.
+# I'm going to talk about errors.

-It's going to be okay.
+## It's going to be okay.

 ^ I told my last employer that I wasn't going to take a pager.
 I told them that anything I design would be designed to stay up.